joe-crick/calendar-model/readme.md

 npm run build
 ```

 The compiled, minified JS will be located in the `dist` folder.
+JSDocs are located in the `out` folder.